-Mortgage insurance protects the owners or occupiers of the property against losing their home despite the occurrence of a catastrophic event.
+Mortgage insurance protects the owners or occupiers of the property against losing their home in the event of a catastrophic event.
 For instance, if the mortgagee meets with an accident and becomes permanently disabled, he and his family members may face difficulty in servicing the mortgage repayments on top of other healthcare costs.
-This is where a mortgage insurance can help with the assurance that they will not lose the roof over their heads.
+This is where a mortgage insurance can help assure that the family will not lose the roof over their heads.

 1. You Have Dependents

 If you are the main mortgagee and have a family living with you, taking up an MRTA is a smart choice because it will help ensure that your family will not lose their home if something unfortunate happens to you.

 Upon your death or permanent disability, the MRTA will pay the sum assured (an amount equivalent or close to your outstanding home loan) to the beneficiary.
 This can be beneficial for several reasons.
 This is less stressful than the other alternative, which is to sell your home and downgrade to a more affordable flat.
 Since property is illiquid, it can take months for someone to purchase your property and there is always a risk that your family may not be able to sell the flat at a profit.
 Furthermore, your family may be struggling financially as they wait for a buyer.

 2. You Plan to Sell Your Property in the Future

 Under the HPS, the policy is terminated when you sell off your property.
 This means that you’ll have to apply for a new plan when you purchase your new home.
 Unless you are purchasing and selling your home within a couple of years, this means you’ll be subjected to age and health-related premium increases.

 However, an MRTA allows you to transfer the remaining coverage to a new property.
 It will also give you the option to top up your coverage if you upgrade to a more expensive flat and have to take out additional loans.